 All the baby showers I have attended consist of socializing, eating, playing games, and opening presents.
 But just like the custom that baby showers are only for women has adjusted for many to also include men and children at their showers, the protocol to always open gifts at your baby shower is definitely shifting.

-Some are adamant that this baby shower tradition needs to be done away with.
+Some are adamant that this baby shower tradition needs to go.

-I can definitely attest to the last point!
-I had never minded this part of the shower until I attended a baby shower for a friend awhile ago.
-There were 40+ ladies at her shower.
+I didn’t think much about it until I attended a baby shower for a friend with 40+ guests.
 This being the first grandchild for both her and her husband’s families, the grandparents, along with the aunts and cousins, gave a slew of presents.

 It took FOREEEEEEEVER!

 The length of time was magnified by the fact that we were packed into a small room and that I knew only two people there.
-The chairs were arranged into a large circle and the guest of honor was almost right smack dab in front of the exit.
+The chairs were arranged into a large circle and the mama-to-be was almost right smack dab in front of the exit.
 I was too embarrassed to walk out early so I stayed for the entire ordeal.
-I definitely wouldn’t mind having those hours back. š
+I definitely wouldn’t mind having those hours back. 🙂

-Some expectant mothers feel sitting in front of a large group of people to open presents is extremely awkward.
-I’ll admit the time I pulled out some type of nursing nipple thing at my shower it made me uncomfortable!
+Some expectant mothers also feel uncomfortable opening gifts in front of a crowd (I’ll admit the time I pulled out some type of nursing nipple thing at my shower it made for an extremely awkward moment!).
 They would much rather spend the time socializing with their friends and family than “ooohing and awwing” over every baby gift.

 Many believe it is selfish and rude not to.
 Declaring that if you didn’t want to be the center of attention, you shouldn’t have agreed to have a baby shower in the first place.
 Because isn’t that the whole idea behind a shower?